Sports Prediction Markets: Odds & Probabilty 🏟️

 Sportsbooks are basically dealers, or market makers.
 They set lines, take bets, and profit when bettors lose.
 If you win consistently, they may limit your account, which is often the complaint with regulated betting.

 Prediction markets are exchanges.
 They match buyers and sellers and take a small cut on each transaction.
-The platform doesn’t care who wins (or loses), it earns fees either way.
+The platform doesn’t care who wins (or loses), sites charge a fee either way.
 There’s no incentive to limit winning traders because the platform isn’t on the other side of your position.

 What you give up with prediction markets